msveshnikov/reddit-promo-autocode/README.md

 -   Create daily posts in relevant subreddits
 -   Focus on /r/AutoCode as the main subreddit
 -   Reddits to track: /r/ClaudeAI, /r/ChatGPTCoding, and /r/ArtificialIntelligence
+-   use Claude Haiku to create posts and comments

 Environment variables: